 - International: Please refer to the international document assessment page for details on how you can qualify for admission as an international student.

 - Upgrading: In some cases, you may require upgrading to be eligible for admission into programs.
-In this case, you can choose the College and University Preparation program.
+In this case, you can choose the Academic Upgrading program.
 Read more on how to start upgrading at Lethbridge College.

 - Open studies: You can register for credit courses without applying to a designated program of study by registering as an open studies student.
 Certain conditions apply.
 Learn more here.